gerrypramana/.github/README.md

 * 🚀 **Deterministic boot** - predictable "last wins" config merges (vendor -> providers -> app).
 * 🧩 **Composable design** - slim packages you can combine freely.
-* 🛡️ **Transparent, no magic** - no reflection, no hidden scanning, just clean PSR-4.
+* 🛡️ **Transparent, no magic** - no reflection, no runtime/hidden scanning, just clean PSR-4.
 * 🛠️ **Developer-friendly** - deep read-only config, instant service maps, cache-ready.
 * 🔒 **Privacy by default** - no telemetry, no phone-home; only what you explicitly enable runs.
 * ♻️ **Green by design** - lower memory use and CPU cycles -> less server load, more requests per watt, better scalability, smaller carbon footprint.